MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 # Add an IDL MFC method

 The **Add IDL MFC Method** wizard adds a method to an interface defined in an Interface Definition Library (IDL) in a Microsoft Framework Class (MFC) project.
 To use the **Add IDL MFC Method** wizard you must be in an MFC Project, ActiveX project or an ATL project that supports MFC.

-If the ATL project doesn't support MFC, only the wizard that adds a method to an IDL interface is available.
 For example, if you have a Microsoft ActiveX control project, and you open the IDL library, using following procedure you can add the method to interface.
 If the project contains a class associated with the interface, the wizard will add the method to the class, too.

 This wizard differs from the [Add Method](../../ide/adding-a-method-visual-cpp.md)  wizard (which adds a method to an IDL interface) in the following ways: